layoutBox/PinLayout/README.md

 <a name="safeAreaInsets"></a>
 ## UIKit safeAreaInsets support

 PinLayout can handle easily iOS 11 `UIView.safeAreaInsets`, but it goes further by supporting safeAreaInsets for previous iOS releases (including iOS 7/8/9/10) by adding a property `UIView.pin.safeArea`.
-PinLayout also extend the support of `UIView.safeAreaInsetsDidChange()` callback on iOS 7/8/9/10.
+PinLayout also extends the support of `UIView.safeAreaInsetsDidChange()` callback on iOS 7/8/9/10.

 ##### Property: